f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

   :width: 600 px

 3. Navigate to **Security > Application Security > Policy Building > Learning and Blocking Settings**.
 #.
 Under **Cookies** note the default settings.
 Uncheck **Learn** from **Modified ASM Cookie**.
-Generally we do not want to allow modification of the WAF cookie and therefor will disable learning suggestions for this.
+Generally, we do not want to allow modification of the WAF cookie and therefor will disable learning suggestions for this.
 #.
 Under **File Types** note the default Learning Mode is set to **Never (wildcard only)** Change that to be **Selective** and enable **Learn and Alarm** for **Illegal file type**.

 .. image:: images/cookies.png